angela-bi/p5_pbcd/README.md

 ## Introduction

-This repo stored in-progress work on research on how we might support/create new ways to explore p5.js code!
+This repo stores in-progress research on how we might support/create new ways to explore p5.js code!
 Supported by [Eric Rawn](https://www.ericrawn.media/) and [Sarah Chasins](https://schasins.com/) at the [PLAIT lab](https://plait-lab.org/).

 ## Installation
 1. Clone the repository